Yufuin Onsen 由布院温泉

-Train: From Oita Station, take the JR Kyudai Line to Yufuin Station — an hour long journey covered by the Japan Rail Pass.
-From Beppu Station, take the JR Nippou Line to Oita Station and transfer to the Kyudai Line to Yufuin Station (1 hour and 15 minutes).
+Train: From Oita Station, take the JR Kyudai Line to Yufuin Station, an hour-long journey covered by the Japan Rail Pass.
+From Beppu Station, take the JR Nippo Line to Oita Station and transfer to the Kyudai Line to Yufuin Station (one hour and 15 minutes).

 Because the train doesn't take a direct route, it is faster to drive from Beppu to Yufuin (40 minutes) or take a bus (50 minutes).

 As Yufuin Hot Springs is located on a flat river basin surrounded by mountains, the area can be misty, particularly on winter mornings.
-After leaving the main streets of the town, you will soon see rice paddies, farm houses and tranquil scenery.
+After leaving the main streets of the town, you will soon see the rice paddies and tranquil scenery.

 Unlike other resort towns, the onsen are spread throughout the town in three different areas: Yufuin, Yunohira, and Tsukahara.

 Yufuin Hot Springs have the second-highest water flow of all onsen in Japan and are known to be beneficial for neuralgia, myalgia, arthritis, and fatigue.

 The water found at Yunohira Hot Springs has long been used to help treat gastrointestinal disorders.
 The area has a stone-paved road dating back to the 17th century when the area first became popular.